cruncha-cruncha/zork1-compiler/DEMO.md

 - bat: terrifying migration in the sunshine
 - crow: growing up with it's brothers and sisters

+To talk to the fish, you have to put something edible in the water first, and even then you have to be persistent.
 If you come across the bear, it will ask you if you know a random animal story.

-- If you don't, it will take away a random animal buff (you're so frightened you forget it).
-If you haven't heard any animal stories, the bear will attack (but leave once you start fighting back).
+- If you don't, but tell the truth, the bear will leave you alone
-- If you do know the random story, the bear will tell you the location of the crow's tree-hollow
+- If you don't, but lie, the bear will attack

-If come across the bear and have the gem, the bear won't attack.
-It will ask what your plans are and if you've built a boat yet, maybe providing pointers on how to go about it.
+- If you do, the bear will tell you the location of the crow's tree-hollow

-To talk to / kill the fish, you have to put something edible in the water first, and even then the fish only sticks around for two turns.
+If come across the bear and have the gem, the bear won't attack..

-Can gain health by eating soup or drinking tea.
-Hearing an animal's story permanently grants you buffs:
+Invoking an animal's story permanently grants you buffs:

-- owl: increases max attack damage of some weapons and tools
+- owl: increases max attack damage of most weapons
 - fish: improve chance to high-roll attack from 50% to 75%
-- frog: increases max player health (beyond global limit)
+- frog: increases max player health (beyond usual limit)
-- rabbit: decreases enemy attack damage (aka the damage of the weapons they use)
+- rabbit: decreases enemy attack damage (aka the damage they can deal to you per turn)
-- snake: decreases max enemy health (makes all enemies a little less healthy)
+- snake: decreases max enemy health (makes both monsters a little less healthy)
 - bat: tells you the secret to open the stone door
-- crow: weapons and tools always stay sharp (aka max damage)
+- crow: weapons and tools always stay sharp (aka never dull on hit)

-Food is important.
+Most food gives you health, soup gives you a lot of health, and tea also increases you max-health.
 The food number e = (total-things-eaten - (day x 2)).
-If, in the morning: e < -5, then you lose 20 health; e < -3, then you lose 10 health; e < 0 then you lose 2 health.
 If, in the morning: e > 6, then you lose (e + day) health.

 Sleep is also important.
 The sleep number z = (total-sleeps - day), and the nap (sleeps during this day) number is k.
 If, at the start of night: z < -2, then the player loses 40 health, immediately falls asleep, and dreams nothing; z < -1, then the player loses 20 health, immediately falls asleep, and dreams nothing; z < -1 then the player loses 10 health; z < 0, then the player gets a warning; z > 1, then the player gets a warning; z > 3, then the player loses 20 health.
 If, at the start of night: k > 5, the player loses 10 health but regains 1 sleep; k > 2, the player regains 1 sleep.
+Player can only sleep (or nap) if they have their cloak.

 The player may dream at night, but never during naps.